Please Wait a Moment

 Communication and Engagement

 Another traditional communication tool is the Friday Note, a weekly email sent to all district employees.
 This note includes expressions of appreciation, district-level announcements and links to building-level newsletters.
-The Friday Note has improved communication across the district by aligning information and providing a "one-stop shop" for updates, fostering transparency among all employee groups, from food service staff to administrators.
+The Friday Note has improved communication across the district by aligning information and providing a "one-stop shop" for updates, fostering transparency among all employee groups from food service staff to administrators.

 Additionally, Mr. Breunig established a schedule and calendar for district excerpts published in the local newspaper.
 This calendar highlights various aspects of the school district, such as Suicide Prevention efforts, Fall Field Day, Board Appreciation Week and Friendship Day.
 These articles ensure that community members without students in the district remain informed about its activities and accomplishments.